Lumberman's Monument: The area

 The monument is located within the eastern part of the Huron-Manistee National Forests area.
 The nearest settlements are Tawas City and East Tawas 11 mi to the south, Au Sable and Oscoda 15 mi to the east and Hale 11 mi to the southwest.
 In the late 19th century, the area was heavily logged for timber that was used in building houses and factories.
 After the logging industry settled down, much of the area was repopulated with trees, which is the forest we see today.

 Park facilities

 Access to the park is granted year round and free of charge.
-The visitor's center and other facilities are staffed between May and October.
+The visitor center and other facilities are staffed between May and October.
 Pathways are lined with exhibits with descriptive signs allowing visitors to learn about the history of the logging industry in Michigan.
 The monument overlooks Cooke Dam Pond and Horseshoe Island on the Au Sable river which was a major logging thoroughfare.